BertoRamosM/Forgweb/README.md

 #button and modale to add new cards from the ui
 #favourite button feature
 #lazzy loading for the images cards
-#change images to webp and cut them
+#change images to webp and optimize them